Dayprograms and gaining work experience

-Young people also work in the Papageno Restaurantas waiters and waitresses, for example.These young people can takecourses for working in the kitchen or on waiting tables, which were developed with Koninklijke Horeca Nederland (Dutch Royal Hospitality Association)(these offer a prospect of obtaining a recognizeddiploma and therefore regular employment).
-In ’t zAaltje, they assist with publicity and ticket sales and with the work associated with preparing for the various performances and presentations.
+Young people also work in the Papageno Restaurant.
+They can take courses for working in the kitchen or on waiting tables, which were developed with Koninklijke Horeca Nederland (Dutch Royal Hospitality Association), these offer a prospect of obtaining a recognized diploma and therefore employment.
+In our auditorium ’t zAaltje, they assist with preparing for the various performances and presentations.

 Learning to live independently

-In one of our twelve rooms with a kitchenette, shower and toilet.
-The residentsare selected and supervised by the care specialists of ’s Heeren Loo.
-Residence “buddies” can also be assigned to residentsif they wish.
-Thesebuddies are volunteers who help with practical matters, such as grocery shopping or keeping rooms clean.
-Downstairs,there is a room where the young people can cook, eat, watch TV or play games together, and receive guests.
+In Papageno House Laren we have twelve rooms with a kitchenette, shower and toilet.
+The residents are selected and supervised by the care specialists of ’s Heeren Loo.
+Residence “buddies” can also be assigned to residents if they wish.
+These buddies are volunteers who help with practical matters, such as grocery shopping or keeping rooms clean.
+There is also a room where the young people can cook, eat, watch TV or play games together, and receive guests.